ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 coming very scarce where once it was
 plenty.
 The process is not an expen
 sive one, and we hope some of our read­
-ers will be led to try it
+ers will be led to try it.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_laing_ver02:data:sn85038088:00296028903:1874013001:0073/pct:84.440770,5.323631,9.591100,16.226222/!600,600/0/default.jpg"/>
 </td>